RealTimeLogic/Xedge32/README.md

 * See the [online Barracuda Application Server Tutorial](https://embedded-app-server.info/) for an introduction to Lua and LSP.
 * The sub directory [Lua-Examples](Lua-Examples/README.md) includes ready to use Lua and LSP ESP32 examples.

-### Gotchas

-We have had some stability issues with the ESP-IDF environment, particularly the compiler.
-We had to turn off all optimization and compile the Barracuda App Server library with the -g flag.
-The code was randomly crashing when optimization was applied to the build.

-The included acme.lsp Lua/LSP example may add an additional two minutes to the already 2.5 minutes needed for fetching the SSL certificate from Let's Encrypt.
-Creating an RSA private key is super heavy duty and may take up to 120 seconds on the ESP32.
-Let's Encrypt will hopefully soon support ECC certificates and you may then switch to generating an ECC key, which takes less than a seconds.